Robert E. Lee Monument (Richmond, Virginia)

-After the murder of George Floyd in 2020, the controversial monument was covered in graffiti, and many activists called for its removal.
-Ralph Northam, the Governor of Virginia, ordered the statue removed on June 4, 2020, but was blocked by a state court pending the outcome of a lawsuit.
+After the murder of George Floyd in 2020, the controversial monument was vandalized in graffiti, and many activists had called for its removal.
+Ralph Northam, the Governor of Virginia, ordered for the statue to be removed on June 4, 2020, but was blocked by a state court pending the outcome of a lawsuit.
 The state court ultimately ruled in Northam's favor in October 2020, but the decision was again put on hold pending appeal.
 The Supreme Court of Virginia heard oral arguments in June 2021, ruling on September 2 that the restrictive covenants from 1887 and 1890 were no longer enforceable, and the monument could be removed by the state; the bronze sculpture was removed from its plinth six days later.
 The vacant plinth was dismantled in February 2022, and now no trace of the monument remains on its original site.

 Description and location

 The bronze statue, sculpted by Antonin Mercié, depicted Confederate general Robert E. Lee atop a horse.
 A friend of Augustus Saint-Gaudens, who likely helped him secure the commission, Mercié was chosen due to his international stature.
 The horse was not a representation of Robert E. Lee's horse Traveller, whose modest scale Mercié believed would not suit the overall composition.
 Traveller was replaced by a stronger looking thoroughbred.
 Lee stood 14 ft high atop his horse and the entire statue was 60 ft tall including a stone base designed by Paul Pujol.
 A time capsule was embedded in the base pedestal when the monument was first erected.

 The state-controlled land around the statue's former site serves as a traffic circle at the intersection of Monument Avenue and Allen Avenue (named after Otway Allen, the developer who donated the land to the association).
 The Lee Monument was a focal point for Richmond.
 (Most popular online maps depict the "Lee Circle" as the center of Richmond).
 It was originally the front gate of the Virginia Base Ball Park, where the Richmond Virginians used to play.